-As at 31 December 2014, the Group had a total of 326 full-time employees, representing an increase of 2.5% compared to 318 employees as at 31 December 2013.
-Total staff costs for 2014 increased to approximately HK\$82.0 million from approximately HK\$72.3 million for 2013, mainly due to the occurrence of equity-settled share-based payment of HK\$3.6 million and an increase in salaries and other benefits of HK\$5.2 million in 2014.
+As at 31 December 2015, the Group had a total of 320 full-time employees, representing a decrease of 1.8% compared to 326 employees as at 31 December 2014.
+Total staff costs for 2015 decreased to approximately HK\$77.3 million from approximately HK\$82.0 million for 2014, mainly due to decrease in equity-settled share-based payment from HK\$3.6 million in 2014 to HK\$1.5 million in 2015, and a decrease in salaries and other benefits from HK\$73.4 million in 2014 to HK\$70.1 million in 2015.

 All of our full-time employees are paid a fixed salary and may be granted other allowances, based on their positions.
 Members of the sales staff are also eligible for commissions based on their ability to meet sales targets.
-In addition, year-end bonuses may also be awarded to the employees at our discretion and based on employee performance.
+In addition, yearend bonuses may also be awarded to the employees at our discretion and based on employee performance.
 Yearly performance appraisals are conducted to ensure that the employees receive feedback on their performance.
-Our Company has adopted a pre-IPO share option scheme (the "Pre-IPO Share Option Scheme") and a share option scheme (the "Share Option Scheme") on 24 June 2014, which became effective on the Listing Date.
-Certain Directors and employees have been granted options under the Pre-IPO Share Option Scheme during FY2014 and the details are set out in the sections headed "Pre-IPO Share Option Scheme" and "Share Option Scheme" in the Report of the Directors section of this annual report.
-No option has been granted under the Share Option Scheme during FY2014.
+Our Company has adopted a pre-IPO share option scheme and a share option scheme (the "Share Option Scheme") on 24 June 2014 for the purpose of providing incentives and rewards to eligible directors and employees of the Group, which became effective on the Listing Date.
+No option has been granted under the Share Option Scheme during FY2015.